miguelrflor/MMM-ShoppingList/README.md

 Once you've returned home from the grocery store, you can ask the mirror to clear the shopping list and start fresh for the new week.

+# How it Works

 The Shopping List module can be started by triggering your Google Assistant using its listener ("Hey Google", "Ok Google", "Jarvis", etc).

-Followed by any of the three commands below:
+Followed by either of the three below commands:
+  1.)
 "Add <item> to the shopping list"
+  2.)
 "Remove <item> from the shopping list"
+  3.)
 "Clear the shopping list"

-The commands are self-explanatory, but note that the first two are intended to handle only one item at a time.
+  The commands are rather self-explanatory, but the first two are intended only to handle one item at a time.